gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

 # Setting up your iCloud Account

 ### What other programs do I need
-The `Home Assistant IOS App` is all.
+The `Home Assistant iOS App` is all.
 You do not need OwnTracks or other location based trackers and you do not need Nmap, netgear, ping or any network monitor.
-The Home Assistant IOS App will notify Home Assistant when you leave Home or another zone and iCloud3 device tracker will start keeping up with the device's location, the distance to the zones and the time it will take to get each one.
+The Home Assistant iOS App will notify Home Assistant when you leave Home or another zone and iCloud3 device tracker will start keeping up with the device's location, the distance to the zones and the time it will take to get each one.

-!> The IOS App settings `Zone enter/exit, Background Fetch and Significant Location Change` location settings need to be enabled.
+!> The iOS App settings `Zone enter/exit, Background Fetch and Significant Location Change` location settings need to be enabled.

 The iCloud3 platform allows you to detect presence using the iCloud Location Service.
 (Go [here](https://www.icloud.com/) for more information).
 Your device is tracked based on it’s primary user and needs to be registered with Find-my-Friends (iOS 12 and icloud.com), the Find My app (iOS 13), or be included as a family member in the Family Sharing list on your iCloud account.